-Rows of stalls packed with seasonable vegetables, delicious meat and cheeses – French markets are a great way to sample the French lifestyle at its best.
+Rows of stalls packed with seasonable vegetables, delicious meats, cheeses, pastries and wine – French markets are a great way to sample the French lifestyle at its best.

 Here’s a list of things to know to help you navigate them like an expert.